Monolaurin and Lyme Disease

 A 2015 in-vitro study tested monolaurin on the bacteria Borrelia burgdorferi and Borrelia garinii (the bacteria which cause Lyme disease in humans) and concluded:

-Monolaurin has been long studied for its strong antibacterial properties, and this particular study demonstrated how Monolaurin can be effective on the specific bacteria which causes Lyme disease.
-For a comprehensive list of the bacteria, viruses, and yeast which monolaurin is known to inactivate, please see the "Monolaurin Top 10" page.
+Monolaurin has been studied for its potential to support healthy immune function.
+This study illustrates how Monolaurin may inactivate the specific bacteria which causes Lyme disease in the lab.
+For a longer list of monolaurin research and different test subjects, please see the "Monolaurin Top 10" page.

-Full treatment protocols which leverage Monolaurin's strong antibacterial properties to treat Lyme have been prescribed by some medical professionals.
-One doctor and author, Dr. Richard Horowitz, whose clinic has treated over 12,000 patients over the past 26 years wrote about monolaurin in his 2017 book:
+Specialized treatment protocols which leverage Monolaurin's potential health properties have been utilized by some medical professionals.
+One doctor and author, Dr. Richard Horowitz, whose clinic has treated over 12,000 patients over the past 26 years wrote about Monolaurin in his 2017 book:

-For more specific guidance on dosing and using Monolaurin for various infections, please see the "Monolaurin Dosing" page.
+For more specific guidance on dosing and using Monolaurin as a dietary supplement, please see the "Monolaurin Dosing" page.

 Monolaurin as a "Biofilm Buster" for Lyme

-Monolaurin is a natural "biofilm buster" and benefits from several studies which show its efficacy in dissolving biofilms in vitro.
-Biofilm provides bacteria a hiding place by forming a physical barrier and causing physiological changes in cells.
+Monolaurin may possess natural "biofilm buster" qualities and has been the subject of several lab studies which focus on the ability to dissolve biofilms in vitro.
+[Ref #4] Biofilm provides bacteria a hiding place by forming a physical barrier and causing physiological changes in cells.
 The elimination of biofilm is essential to killing the bacteria and eliminating infections like Lyme disease.
+[Ref #5]

-Monoacylglycerols like Monolaurin are recognized as safe and have been tested in the lab to inhibit biofilms.
+Monoacylglycerols like Monolaurin are recognized as safe [Ref #6] and have been tested in laboratory settings to inhibit biofilms.
+[Ref #5] One study explains:

-To begin a Lyme disease treatment protocol with Monolaurin, many people have found the "low and slow" method beneficial to avoid any "Herx" (Herxheimer Reaction) die-off common with Lyme disease.
+When taking Monolaurin as a dietary supplement to support the immune system, many people have found the "low and slow" method beneficial to avoid any "Herx" (Herxheimer Reaction) die-off symptoms common with Lyme disease.
 Monolaurin may kill off bacteria faster than your body is able to filter out the endotoxins and dead bacteria which may result in some flu-like symptoms including muscle and joint pain, sore throat, fatigue, nausea, etc. This discomfort is temporary and can generally be avoided by a slow introduction of Monolaurin into your regimen.

 If this is your first time taking Monolaurin, be sure to note some of the important considerations when selecting your first Monolaurin product in the Buying Guide.